mead-ml/mead-baseline/docs/fine-tuning.md

 is ubiquitous.
 MEAD supports pre-training architectures such as BERT/Roberta via several scripts, all of which support multi-worker training.

-* [../api-examples/pretrain-tlm.py](pretrain-tlm)*: Train with multi-worker configuraion with a large (possibly out-of-core) LM dataset, using either `fastBPE` or `WordPiece` to tokenize the words (PyTorch).
+* [pretrain_tlm_pytorch](../api-examples/pretrain_tlm_pytorch.py)*: Train with multi-worker configuraion with a large (possibly out-of-core) LM dataset, using either `fastBPE` or `WordPiece` to tokenize the words (PyTorch).
 This program supports export of torch checkpoints as well as NPZ checkpoints, and supports reloading from either.
 Supports Kubernetes-based training with PyTorchJob operator

-* [../api-examples/pretrain-tlm-tf.py](pretrain-tlm-tf)*: Train multi-worker on TPUs or GPUs with a large (possibly out-of-core) LM dataset, using `fastBPE` tokenize the words.
+* [pretrain_tlm_tf](../api-examples/pretrain_tlm_tf.py)*: Train multi-worker on TPUs or GPUs with a large (possibly out-of-core) LM dataset, using [fastBPE](https://github.com/glample/fastBPE) to tokenize the words.
 This program supports export of TF checkpoints as well as NPZ checkpoints.
-Supports Kubernetes-based training with either TFJob operator, Job or Pod CRDs.
+Supports training on TPUs as well as Kubernetes-based training with either TFJob operator, Job or Pod CRDs.
+  - There is a [stripped down example Google Colab tutorial](https://colab.research.google.com/github/dpressel/mead-tutorials/blob/master/mead_transformers_tpu.ipynb) based on this program where you can train an MLM on a TPU

-* [../api-examples/pretrain-paired.py](pretrain-paired)*: Train either a Transformer encoder-decoder or a Transformer dual encoder out-of-core on very large datasets.
-The dual-encoder follows [ConveRT, Henderson et al 2019]().
+* [pretrain_paired](../api-examples/pretrain_paired.py)*: Train either a Transformer encoder-decoder or a Transformer dual encoder out-of-core on very large datasets.
+The dual-encoder follows [ConveRT, Henderson et al 2019](https://arxiv.org/pdf/1911.03688.pdf).
 This variant creates 2 context, one for the encoder and one for the decoder, either based on splitting a single line in 2 (Next Sequence Prediction or NSP), or by separating the line by a tab delimiter (Next Turn Prediction or NTP).
 In the latter case, its presumed that the separator will partition the line into a query and a response.

-* [../api-examples/pretrain-discrim.py](pretrain-discrim)*: In this approach, we jointly train a generator and a discriminator following [ELECTRA: Pre-Training Text Encoders as Discriminators Rather Than Generators, Clark et al. 2019](https://openreview.net/pdf?id=r1xMH1BtvB).
+* [pretrain_discrim](../api-examples/pretrain_discrim.py)*: In this approach, we jointly train a generator and a discriminator following [ELECTRA: Pre-Training Text Encoders as Discriminators Rather Than Generators, Clark et al. 2019](https://openreview.net/pdf?id=r1xMH1BtvB).